 Since hosting Tottenham’s 4-0 FA Cup semi-final win over West Bromwich Albion in 1901, Villa Park held the event on 54 further occasions until 2007 – more than any other ground in the country – before the showpiece returned to Wembley a year later.

-The journey by road is relatively simple and takes around ten minutes more than the train; join the M4 in Brentford at Lionel Road South and join the M40 via the M25.
+The journey by road is relatively simple and takes around two to three hours, depending on traffic in the Birmingham area; join the M4 in Brentford at Lionel Road South and join the M40 via the M25.
 At junction 3A, join the M42, merge onto the M6 and leave again at junction 5 (due to weekend roadworks) as you approach Birmingham.
 Use the postcode B6 6HE which will take you to the ground, but be mindful that parking at Villa Park is not allowed without a matchday permit.
 The club’s official website lists the following official parking sides on the north side of the stadium: Brookvale Road car park, Birmingham City University and Broadway School.
 And on the south side of the stadium: Powerleague, Star City (free), Aston Social Club, Aston Tower School and King Edward School.

 Where to eat/drink